GabrielProstitis/kqx.io/content/post/sp0.md

 So what's happening is:
  - x86 actually throws the GPF;
- - linux handles it and detect that it was caused by UMIP;
+ - linux handles it and detects that it was caused by UMIP;
- - emulate the instruction;
+ - emulates the instruction;

-When UMIP was first introduced in x86 CPUs some programs would stop working (e.g WineHQ) because they were actually using some of these instructions. <br>
+When UMIP was first introduced in x86 CPUs some programs (e.g WineHQ) would stop working because they were actually using some of these instructions. <br>
-So Linux decided to "force" them to be ring 3 but with the **CVE-2023-0597** fix by replacing the GDT base address with junk values (doing it with IDT is useless because it's at a fixed address).
+So linux decided to "force" them to be usable when in ring 3 with the **CVE-2023-0597**'s fix by replacing the GDT base address with junk values (doing it with IDT is useless because it's at a fixed address).

 For more details read the official patch commit discussion at https://lwn.net/Articles/716461/

 ## cea and physical memory
-The **cpu_entry_area** struct belongs to the per-cpu variable (aka gs segment), which is allocated in physical memory at a predictable address (dependant on memory size and some other details).
+The **cpu_entry_area** struct belongs to the per-CPU variable (aka gs segment), which is allocated in physical memory at a predictable address (dependent on memory size and some other details).